-For all the decades of sacrifice your parents have put into your upbringing, it’s no surprise you might be considering Singapore Permanent Residence (PR) for your folks if you yourself have found a home here.
+For all the decades of sacrifice your parents have put into your upbringing, it’s no surprise you might be considering Permanent Residency for your folks if you yourself have found a home here.

 Indeed, Singapore is an attractive place for many senior citizens to settle down for retirement.
 Renowned as a safe haven that boasts advanced healthcare, economic stability, and a highly developed transportation system, this may be the best place for your beloved old folks to spend their silver years.
 As our immigration authorities understand the value of keeping families intact, the Aged Parents scheme that is in place provides Singaporeans the opportunity to care for their folks in old age.